|Category||Immunology >> Histocompatibility and Immunogenetics|

 |Turnaround time||Renal/ pancreas patients and donors -30 days

 HSCT patients and donors - 30 days

 Disease association testing- 14 days.

 Samples must be sent via first class post or courier.

-The laboratory is accredited for this test by the European Federation of Immunogenetics (EFI) however due to a change in platform it is currently awaiting UKAS accreditation under extension to scope.
+The laboratory is accredited for this test by the European Federation of Immunogenetics (EFI) and UKAS for HLA typing using EDTA samples.